Working with hot oil can be daunting, but if you follow our top tips for deep-frying safely, you can avoid accidents in the kitchen.

 4. Check the temperature of your oil.
 If you have a food thermometer heat the oil to 160C for low, 180C for moderate and 190C for high.
 Avoid heating the oil any higher than this, as it may catch fire.
 If you don’t have a thermometer, test the oil with a cube of bread.
 It should brown in 30-40 seconds when the oil is at a moderate heat.

 5. Never put wet food in the fryer.
 Excess liquid will cause the oil to splutter which can cause injuries.
-Dry particularly wet food with kitchen roll before frying.
+Particularly wet foods should be patted dry with kitchen paper before frying.

 8. Keep the kitchen a child-free zone while deep-frying.
 Little hands can cause catastrophes when dealing with hot oil.